Alex Etchart

 click here to email me

-My award-winning magnum opus Sex Worker’s Opera, co-created with Siobhán Knox, toured to 9 countries, selling 97% of all tickets to standing ovations every night, attracting huge press coverage & performing at the International AIDS Conference and Amsterdam Pride.
+Alex' award-winning magnum opus Sex Worker’s Opera, co-created with Siobhán Knox, toured to 9 countries, selling 97% of all tickets to standing ovations every night, attracting huge press coverage & performing at the International AIDS Conference and Amsterdam Pride.
 It is created by London-based sex workers & draws on over 100 stories sent in from 18 countries across 6 continents.
-Together we're currently working on a feature length film script in collaboration with the Sex Worker Theatre collective in Cape Town, South Africa.
+This is under script development on a feature length film script in collaboration with the Sex Worker Theatre collective in Cape Town, South Africa.

-- My first short film ‘Johnny Barnes’ (2023) is used in secondary schools & teacher training to engage young people around non-binary hxstory via storytelling.
+- Alex' first short film ‘Johnny Barnes’ (2023) is used in secondary schools & teacher training to engage young people around non-binary hxstory via storytelling.

-- I produced radio and international street theatre with Teatro di Nascosto’s artists living across the Middle East.
+- Alex produced radio and international street theatre with Teatro di Nascosto’s artists living across the Middle East.

-I have delivered projects with Arts Council England, Performers’ Rights Society, Royal Opera House, Open Society Foundations, Mamacash, Funders Concerned About AIDS, Aidsfonds, Amnesty International, American Jewish World Service, Feminist Review Trust & run workshops with Dutch Ministry of Justice, Cambridge University and grassroots organisations like Sisters Uncut, SOAS Detainee Support, Dhiverse (LGBTQ+ Sex Ed) and Latin American women’s refuges.
+Alex have delivered projects with Arts Council England, Performers’ Rights Society, Big Issue Invest, Royal Opera House, Open Society Foundations, Mamacash, Funders Concerned About AIDS, Aidsfonds, Amnesty International, American Jewish World Service, Feminist Review Trust & run workshops with Dutch Ministry of Justice, Cambridge University and grassroots organisations like Sisters Uncut, SOAS Detainee Support, Dhiverse (LGBTQ+ Sex Ed) and Latin American women’s refuges.

 © Alex Etchart